dendronhq/dendron/packages/plugin-core/assets/dendron-ws/tutorial/treatments/quickstart-v1/tutorial.md

 Depending on your needs, here are some common next steps:

-- I want to just start writing: The easiest way to just start writing is by [creating a daily journal note](command:dendron.createDailyJournalNote) ([[docs|dendron://dendron.dendron-site/dendron.topic.daily-journal-note]])
+- I want to just start writing: The easiest way to just start writing is by [creating a daily journal note](command:dendron.createDailyJournalNote) ([docs](https://wiki.dendron.so/notes/ogIUqY5VDCJP28G3cAJhd))
-- I want to use templates: Use the [[Apply Template|dendron://dendron.dendron-site/dendron.topic.templates.commands.apply-template]] to apply [[Templates|dendron://dendron.dendron-site/dendron.topic.templates]] to existing notes
+- I want to use templates: Use the [Appy Template](https://wiki.dendron.so/notes/ftohqknticu6bw4cfmzskq6) command to apply [templates](https://wiki.dendron.so/notes/861cbdf8-102e-4633-9933-1f3d74df53d2) to existing notes
 - I want to do a longer tutorial: Check out our [5min tutorial to explore more of Dendron's functionality](https://wiki.dendron.so/notes/678c77d9-ef2c-4537-97b5-64556d6337f1/)
-- I want to implement a particular workflow(eg. zettelkasten): Check out community [[workflow guides|dendron://dendron.dendron-site/dendron.guides.workflows]]
+- I want to implement a particular workflow(eg. zettelkasten): Check out community [workflow guides](https://wiki.dendron.so/notes/9313b845-d9bf-42c9-aad1-0da34794ce26)
-- I want to use Dendron for managing my tasks and todos: See the [[Getting Things Done (GTD), Bullet Journaling, and Other Task Management Workflows|dendron://dendron.dendron-site/community.events.greenhouse.2022-02-25-gtd-bullet-journals-task-management-workflow-demos]] for how the founder of Dendron uses it to manage his work
+- I want to use Dendron for managing my tasks and todos: See the [Getting Things Done (GTD), Bullet Journaling, and Other Task Management Workflows](https://wiki.dendron.so/notes/ordz7r99w1v099v14hrwgnp) for how the founder of Dendron uses it to manage his work.
-- I want to dive deeper into Dendron: See [[next steps|dendron://dendron.dendron-site/dendron.tutorial.conclusion]] for longer walkthroughs and advanced functionality!
+- I want to dive deeper into Dendron: See [next steps](https://wiki.dendron.so/notes/TflY5kn29HOLpp1pWT9tP) for longer walkthroughs and advanced functionality!

 ## Community